An icon representing a D-pad of a gamepad

 3. Solder wires to the GPIO pins you will use for the buttons (the ones you set up in step 3).

-5. Attach the PiSugar to the Raspberry Pi for a quick first test.
+4. Connect the battery to the PiSugar and attach the PiSugar to the Raspberry Pi for a test.

-6. Turn on the Rasbperry Pi and disconnect it from power to make sure it works wirelessly.
+5. Turn on the Rasbperry Pi and disconnect it from power to make sure it works wirelessly.

 05. Circuitry

-When it comes to take a prototype from the breadboard to the next level, there are plenty of options.
+When it comes to taking a prototype from the breadboard to the next level, there are plenty of options.
 The one that would make more sense for this project is designing a custom PCB.
 However there are other methods that allow for quicker prototyping.

 Printed Circuit Board